sylvester-francis/ai-regex-generator/README.md

 1. Make sure you have Docker and Docker Compose installed.

-2. Create a `.env` file with your OpenAI API key as described above.
+2. Create a `.env` file with your configuration as described in the [Environment Configuration](#environment-configuration) section.

 3. Build and start the containers:
    ```bash